abergasov/altt/2/README.md

 * Uploading files usually takes more time compared to downloading.
 * The file upload process can consume all available server connections.

-Based on these points, it is recommended to use separate servers for file uploading and downloading.
+Based on these points we will use separate servers for file uploading and downloading.
 This approach has several benefits:
 * Prevents exhausting the available connections on the server during file uploads.
 * Allows for independent scaling of the uploading and downloading components, addressing potential bottlenecks.
 * Provides flexibility to optimize each server for its specific task, such as fine-tuning network settings for efficient uploading or caching strategies for fast downloading.